The front speakers are the most important in the surround sound. But can you use front speakers for surround sound?

 This form of surround sound is true and provides the best experience.
 Thrive for this type of surround sound.
 You will feel all the tones in the movie sound that may be missed from just the front speakers.

 Because there are many frequencies in single movie audio.
-Every speaker in the surround has its responsibility to play a specific set of frequencies.
-This responsibility differs from a speaker set to a speaker set in the surround sound.
+Every speaker in the surround has the responsibility to play a specific set of frequencies.
+This responsibility differs from a speaker set to a speaker set in surround sound.

 You don’t want to miss on a certain set of frequencies, that’s why you install the full set of surround sound.

 Also, you feel like you are sitting in the middle of the action of the movies because every speaker speaks to you from all sides.